 If you are experiencing a herniated disc, you may feel these symptoms:

 Pain in your lower back: a herniated disc can put pressure on your sciatic nerve.
 The pressure causes numbness, tingling, and burning.
 Patients often describe it as feeling a jolt of electricity down one side of their body.

 Pain in your neck: nerve compression in your cervical spine can make it difficult to move.
 You may feel a pain that radiates down the arm to your fingers or dull or knife-like pain between your shoulder blades.

 Arm or leg pain: If your herniated disc is in your neck, you may feel pain in your calf, thigh, buttocks, arms, and even feet.
 A simple sudden movement like coughing or sneezing can exacerbate your symptoms

-Difficulty with simple things: your muscles may weaken as a result of your slipped disc.
+Difficulty with simple things: your muscles may weaken due to your slipped disc.
 Weak muscles may make it difficult for you to walk or complete everyday tasks.
 You may feel better after rest, and worse during intense activity.